Dr. David Sinclair

 Hydrocephalus is a condition, not a disease, and can develop for a variety of reasons, such as a brain tumour or cyst, meningitis, encephalitis, hemorrhage, or a head injury.

 CT scan, Lumbar Puncture (LP), and Magnetic Resonance Imaging (MRI) are the main diagnostic tests used to find out whether or not you have hydrocephalus.

 The placement of a Ventriculoperitoneal (VP) or Lumboperitoneal (LP) shunt is the most common treatment.
 In a shunt system, a flexible silicon tube is used to drain the excess fluid (CSF) from the brain or the space around the spinal cord to another part of the body (usually the abdominal cavity).
 The surgery for the placement of a VP shunt is explained in more detail in the patient guide, VP Shunt for Hydrocephalus.

 The ventricles contain a specialised tissue called choroid plexus, which produces CSF.
 In hydrocephalus, a build up of fluid in the brain causes the ventricles to enlarge.
 Since in adults the skull is set (like a rigid box), pressure builds up inside the skull as the ventricles expand in size.The result is increased intracranial pressure, or increased ICP, and the compression of the surrounding brain tissue.
 These in turn lead to clinical symptoms associated with hydrocephalus.

 Information about InfoNEURO

+This information is produced by the Neuro-Patient Resource Centre and Montreal Neurological Hospital staff.
 This information is for educational purposes only, and is not intended to replace the advice of a professional healthcare practitioner, or to substitute for medical care.